 Group MäkitieGenetic Determinants of Osteoporosis

 Our group aims to identify new genetic causes and clinical manifestations in osteoporosis and skeletal dysplasias and to study the role of previously characterized genes and their variation in metabolic bone diseases.
 By learning more about the genetic causes it is possible to develop new tools for effective screening and early treatment

 We have identified several large families with inherited, childhood-onset osteoporosis, presenting with multiple peripheral and spinal compression fractures by early adulthood.
-In many of the families, we have identified the disease-causing mutation.
+In many of the families, we have identified the disease-causing gene variant.
 We have described a heterozygous missense mutation in WNT1 that leads to aberrant WNT signaling and causes an abnormal skeletal phenotype in children and young adults, and several mutations in the X-chromosomal PLS3, causing severe osteoporosis in boys and men.
 Additionally, we have recently identified heterozygous pathogenic variants in SGMS2 leading to altered sphingolipid metabolism and causing through yet unknown mechanism childhood-onset osteoporosis with or without complex skeletal dysplasia.
-By exome and whole-genome sequencing studies we have identified several new genes associated with early-onset osteoporosis and studies are ongoing in several other families with unidentified genetic causes.
+By exome and whole-genome sequencing studies we have identified several new genes associated with early-onset osteoporosis and studies are ongoing in other families with unidentified genetic causes.

 Minna Pekkinen, PhD, Docent, Administrative Group Leader